jessepav/lacygoill-wiki-backup/python/Glossary.md

 This PEP  specifies some  coding conventions  regarding how  Python code  in the standard library should be formatted/styled.

-When working on a particular project, you should respect its style.
+When working on a particular project, you should respect its style, whatever it is.
 When  working on  your own  project, you  can do  whatever you  want, but  being consistent helps, hence why you should follow *some* conventions.